Skip to main content

 India Total Energy Production & Consumption

-Primary consumption increased by 6.5%/year since 2020 to reach 1 213 Mtoe in 2024, compared to a slower growth before (4.6%/year over 2010-2019).
+Primary consumption has increased by 6.5%/year since 2020, reaching 1 213 Mtoe in 2024, compared to slower growth previously (4.6%/year over 2010-2019).
 Total energy consumption per capita reached 0.8 toe (2024), half the Asian average.

 Graph: Primary Consumption Trends by Energy Source